Unique Jet Ski Transfers Past Waterway Obstacles…

 Six Best Ontario Waterway Bypass Systems: Peterborough Lift Lock

-At the top of their vertical lift, the view from the south end of each tub out over the Trent River and Peterborough is really something and well worth going into the Lift Lock to see.
-If you approach from the south as part of your Otonabee River ride, wait to be last in and if you’re not locking through, simply stay in place when the other boats exit to enjoy the full view going back down.
+At the top of their vertical lift, the view from the south end of each tub out over the Trent River and Peterborough is really something.
+And well worth going into the Lift Lock to see.
+If you approach from the south as part of your Otonabee River ride, wait to be last in.
+And if you’re not locking through, simply stay in place when the other recreational boats exit to enjoy the full view going back down.

 Nearby Services: Peterborough Marina (fuel, food, docking).